-Man opens fire at Louie’s restaurant at Lake Hefner, several people injured
+Several people injured after man opens fire at Louie’s Grill & Bar at Lake Hefner

 Officials said they had at least 100 witnesses on scene and would be interviewing each one.
 More than two dozen police cars responded to scene, as well as emergency crews and the Red Cross.

-A reunification center was set up the OKC Broncos basefball field families to find their loved ones.
+A reunification center was set up the OKC Broncos baseball field for families to find their loved ones.

 Police say the a preliminary investigation into the shooting reveals it appears to be a "random act."